February 15th, 2016

 Motions hearings set on recusal, venue in Freddie Gray cases

 Daily Record Legal Affairs Writer, August 30, 2015

 After a summer of combative court filings, the case against the six Baltimore police officers charged in connection with the death of Freddie Gray will begin moving forward in Baltimore City Circuit Court on Wednesday with the first of two pretrial motions hearings scheduled over the course of eight days.

 Local defense lawyers not involved in the case say the attorneys for the officers continue to show a united front, including submitting joint motions, with no signs that will change.

 “I don’t anticipate any one of these officers will point his or her finger at another officer,” said Steven H. Levin, a former federal prosecutor.

-Levin, of Levin & Curlett LLC in Baltimore, said that as in other cases with co-defendants, attorneys...Continue Reading
+Levin, of Levin & Curlett LLC in Baltimore, said that as...Continue Reading